Glenniss Indreland, TAC Chair (Bozeman)

 Bill McGladdery (Butte)

 Background of life and work in Montana: I have been in the hotel industry for over thirty-five years and have worked in Ohio, New York, Arizona and Colorado before moving to Montana.
-I have been the director of hotel operations for Town Pump for the past twelve years overseeing 12 hotels in Montana.
-In my position, I have the opportunity to work directly with 300 team members in our hotel division and share my passion for making every guest in our hotels feel at home.
-Additionally, I strive to remind all 3,300 Town Pump team members that they are part of our states second largest industry; the tourism industry!
+I serve as the Director of Corporate Communications for Town Pump and work with our 3,500 team members to understand their part in Montana's second largest industry, tourism!